This is a Homeschool Schedule Recommendation We Can Agree With

 - Recommended Length of Sustained Attention: 10-15 minutes

-These are the recommendations for sixth, seventh & eighth grade students studying at home:
+These are the recommendations for sixth, seventh & eighth grade students studying at home in block schedule:

 - Minimum daily learning time: each class = 15 minutes; total = 90 minutes